IRTF-PEARG/draft-ip-address-privacy/draft-ip-address-privacy-considerations.md

 ### General Data Protection Regulation (GDPR) - Europe

 General Data Protection Regulation (GDPR) is the European law protecting personal data of natural persons and is considered as a model for several countries beyond Europe {{GDPR}}.
 It is a "regulation", which means that is formed by "article", aka the law itself, and "recitals", i.e. explanatory notes included in the GDPR itself.
 GDPR is an important part of the privacy law in Europe, covering everything related to personal data privacy.
-In particular, Europe considers IP addresses, even temporary ones, as personal identification information that should be treated like any other personal information (e.g. social security number).
+In particular, Europe considers IP addresses, even temporary ones, as personal identification information in some cases, and hence should be treated like any other personal information (e.g. social security number).
+According to the Court of Justice of the European Union (CJEU),  an IP address can be considered as not being personal data in the hands of a party (including ISPs and Web platforms) that has no legal means of obtaining sufficient additional data to link the IP address to a person's real world identity {{EU2016}}.
-GDPR is very comprehensive covering as well how to hadle personal information and what is considered as a legal consent from the data subject.
-The regulation is based on seven principle that are listed hereafter along with an example on what kind of implication the principle may have on IP addresses and their processing.
+GDPR is very comprehensive covering as well how to handle personal information and what is considered as a legal consent from the data subject.
+The regulation is based on 7 principles that are listed hereafter along with an example on what kind of implication the principle may have on IP addresses and their processing.

 1. Lawfulness, fairness and transparency: personal data shall be processed lawfully, fairly and in a transparent manner in relation to individuals.
    - If my ISP uses my IP address for providing Internet Service, this must be done in accordance with the law, with my consent, in a non discriminatory manner.

-2. Purpose limitation: personal data shall be collected for specified, explicit and legitimate purposes; additional data processing is allow for archiving purposes in the public interest, scientific or historical research purposes or statistical purposes.
+2. Purpose limitation: personal data shall be collected for specified, explicit and legitimate purposes; additional data processing is allowed for archiving purposes in the public interest, scientific or historical research purposes or statistical purposes.
    - My ISP can use my IP address to count packets to/from me for billing purposes (related to the service offered) or to create aggregated traffic statistics used to improve the service.

 3. Data minimisation: personal data shall be adequate, relevant and limited to what is necessary in relation to the purposes for which they are processed.
    - My ISP can only collect data that is necessary to assure Internet Service, nothing else.
-For instance, monitoring packet's content is not is not necessary to provide connectivity.
+For instance, monitoring packet's content is not necessary to provide connectivity.

 4. Accuracy: personal data shall be accurate and, where necessary, kept up to date.
    - Any information my ISP collects about my IP address must be kept accurate and error free.